 In Azure you have visibility and tight control on usage of computing resources.
-With access to real time utilization data you can eliminate wastage, such as VM sprawl, and implement chargebacks to internal customers.
+With access to real time utilization data you can eliminate wastage, such as virtual machine sprawl, and implement chargebacks to internal customers.
 The advanced automation helps reduce errors, unified management balances access and control, and enterprise-ready governance capabilities enable you to set limits and control costs.

-Azure lets you take full advantage of existing applications, skills and expertise by providing broad support for both Microsoft and open-source applications and operating systems, including SQL, SharePoint, SAP, Linux and more.
+Azure lets you take full advantage of existing applications, skills and expertise by providing broad support for both Microsoft and open-source applications and operating systems, including SQL, SharePoint, SAP, Linux, and more.
 You can test a wide range of enterprise applications on Azure Virtual Machines.
 Azure’s pay-as-you-go model means you won’t need to procure additional application licenses for your developers to build and test code.
-You can also use familiar tools like System Center or PowerShell scripting for easy provisioning, deployment and management of your dev-test environments.
+You can also use familiar tools like System Center or PowerShell scripting for easy provisioning, deployment, and management of your dev-test environments.

 Azure Virtual Machines made it possible to quickly create the development and testing environment essential to Telenor’s successful deployment of SharePoint 2013.
-The expected 3-month window to set up the environment for a system of this size was reduced to 2 weeks, a huge savings not only in time, but in costs.
+The expected 3-month window to set up the environment for a system of this size was reduced to two weeks, a huge savings not only in time, but also in costs.

 “Having a development sandbox in Azure is great,” says Arturo Marroquin Nieto, IT Manager at Softtek.
-“Before, we had to test SAP updates and new functionality in our on- premises dev-test environment, but it was difficult to synchronize with our production systems.
+“Before, we had to test SAP updates and new functionality in our on-premises dev-test environment, but it was difficult to synchronize with our production systems.
 With a development environment in Azure, we’ve eliminated that problem.”

 Learn how kCura modernized their IT infrastructure by moving to Microsoft Azure to automate their migration to the cloud.Watch video